MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 psql (9.5.4)
 Type "help" for help.

-postgres=# CREATE USER "mlpvc-rr" WITH PASSWORD '12345678';
+postgres=# CREATE USER "mlpvc-rr" WITH LOGIN PASSWORD '<password>';
+postgres=# CREATE DATABASE "mlpvc-rr" WITH OWNER "mlpvc-rr";
+postgres=# CREATE EXTENSION citext;
 postgres=# \q
 $ exit
 ```

 I recommend [Adminer](https://www.adminer.org/) for schema importing/editing, unless you know the command line well enough.
-I don't.

 ### PHP

 Make sure `short_open_tag` is set to `On` or another truth-y value in `php.ini`.
 File uploading should be enabled and a reasonable maximum POST-able/uploadable file size must be set to be able to uplod sprite images in the Color Guide.
 You'll need to copy the `setup/conf.php` file into the `includes` directory and change the empty values to whatever your environment uses.

 Optionally, use the `xdebug` extension or [Kint](http://raveren.github.io/kint/) to ease debugging with stack traces/cleaner var_dump outputs.
 Setting `max_execution_time` to `30` *(seconds)* or below is also recommended for development in case an infinite loop breaks loose.
 You never know.
-It has to be a reasonably big though because making many requests to DeviantArt's API can cause script execution to take a while.
+It has to be a reasonably big though because requests to DeviantArt's API can cause script execution to take longer than usual.

+The `fs` and the `vendor/ezyang/htmlpurifier/library/HTMLPurifier/DefinitionCache/`folders must be writeable by PHP for the site to function.

 ### Node.js